dongweihe/TCRBinder/README.md

 python pretrain_main.py --config ./config/common/pretrain_alpha.json
 python pretrain_main.py --config ./config/common/pretrain_beta.json
 ```
-After training completes, the pre-trained ReceptorBERT models will be saved in `../Result_alpha/checkpoints/Pretrain/XXXX_XXXXXX` and `../Result_beta/checkpoints/Pretrain/XXXX_XXXXXX` folders, where `XXXX_XXXXXX` is the training timestamp.
+After training completes, the pre-trained Roformer models will be saved in `../Result_alpha/checkpoints/Pretrain/XXXX_XXXXXX` and `../Result_beta/checkpoints/Pretrain/XXXX_XXXXXX` folders, where `XXXX_XXXXXX` is the training timestamp.

 Since we use ESM2 model parameters as the antigen model, you need to download the ESM2 model parameters from Hugging Face (https://huggingface.co/facebook/esm2_t30_150M_UR50D/tree/main) and place them into the `/Code/esm2/esm2_150m` directory.